artginzburg/AntiCollision/README.md

 - Follow a particular ball by clicking it.
 - Zoom into the simulation by scrolling.
+- Move around by dragging with the mouse.
 - Create new balls by right-clicking.

 > View stats by hovering over the top left corner of the screen.